jpatel98/lockbox/README.md

 Enter master password: mypassword

 Menu:

-1. Add a new login
+    Add a new login
-2. View saved logins
+    View saved logins
-3. Update an existing login
+    Update an existing login
-4. Delete a saved login
+    Delete a saved login
-5. Exit
+    Exit
     Enter your choice: 1

 Enter website name: example.com
 Enter username: alice
 Enter password: secret

-Login added successfully
+Login added successfully 🤙

 Menu:

-1. Add a new login
+    Add a new login
-2. View saved logins
+    View saved logins
-3. Update an existing login
+    Update an existing login
-4. Delete a saved login
+    Delete a saved login
-5. Exit
+    Exit
     Enter your choice: 2

 Saved logins:
 example.com - alice

 Menu:

-1. Add a new login
+    Add a new login
-2. View saved logins
+    View saved logins
-3. Update an existing login
+    Update an existing login
-4. Delete a saved login
+    Delete a saved login
-5. Exit
+    Exit
     Enter your choice: 3

 Enter website name: example.com
 Enter new username (or press Enter to keep the same): alice@example.com Enter new password (or press Enter to keep the same): newpassword

-Login updated successfully
+Login updated successfully 🤙

 Menu:

-1. Add a new login
+    Add a new login
-2. View saved logins
+    View saved logins
-3. Update an existing login
+    Update an existing login
-4. Delete a saved login
+    Delete a saved login
-5. Exit
+    Exit
     Enter your choice: 2

 Saved logins:
 example.com - alice@example.com

 Menu:

-1. Add a new login
+    Add a new login
-2. View saved logins
+    View saved logins
-3. Update an existing login
+    Update an existing login
-4. Delete a saved login
+    Delete a saved login
-5. Exit
+    Exit
     Enter your choice: 4

 Enter website name: example.com

-Login deleted successfully
+Login deleted successfully 🤙

 Menu:

-1. Add a new login
+    Add a new login
-2. View saved logins
+    View saved logins
-3. Update an existing login
+    Update an existing login
-4. Delete a saved login
+    Delete a saved login
-5. Exit
+    Exit
     Enter your choice: 2

-No logins saved
+No logins saved 👎

 Menu:

-1. Add a new login
+    Add a new login
-2. View saved logins
+    View saved logins
-3. Update an existing login
+    Update an existing login
-4. Delete a saved login
+    Delete a saved login
-5. Exit
+    Exit
     Enter your choice: 5

-Goodbye
+Sayonara 👋
 ```